Xojo: History

 Xojo added many new features in 2018 and 2019, including support for macOS and iOS light/dark modes, a GraphicsPath for drawing Bézier curves, and a new DateTime class.

 In 2020, Xojo introduced a new web framework, which is a ground-up re-write that adds modern-looking new controls, support for Bootstrap themes, two layout modes and more.
 The new web framework takes advantage of all that modern web browsers have to offer, providing a more robust foundation to build responsive web apps.

-Xojo is among the top 150 most popular programming languages as published by TIOBE, a company which rates the quality of software.
+Xojo has ranked among the top 100 most popular programming languages as published by TIOBE, a company which rates the quality of software.